unique-coder-124/Jagged/README.md

 ##  Overview

-A random language i am making to learn more about how compilers and interpreters work. really dirty source code.
+A random language i'm making to learn more about how compilers and interpreters work. really dirty source code.

 ---